marcelaadan1/cloud-app-dev/workshop/exercise-1.-getting-started-with-cloud-foundry-apps-on-ibm-cloud.md

 6. Delete the sample application

 {% hint style="warning" %}
-‼ If you encounter any issues when you follow this exercise, see the Troubleshooting section. &lt;&lt; Add link&gt;&gt;
+If you encounter any issues when you follow this exercise, see [Troubleshooting](https://marcela-adan1.gitbook.io/essentials-of-cloud-application-development/workshop/exercise-2.-developing-ibm-cloud-applications-with-ibm-cloud-continuous-delivery#troubleshooting)
 {% endhint %}

 ### Part 1.
 Obtaining your randomly generated key